Point partition numbers: decomposable and indecomposable critical graphs: The class of -critical graphs

 \section{The class of $\pa_t$-critical graphs}

 In studying the $t$-chromatic number $\pa_t$, critical graphs are a useful concept.
 A graph $G$ is called \DF{$\pa_t$-critical} if $\pa_t(G')<\pa_t(G)$ for every proper subgraph $G'$ of $G$.
-To see why critical graphs form a useful concept, let us consider a \DF{graph property} $\cP$, that is, a class of graphs closed under taking isomorphic copies.
+To see why critical graphs are of great interest, let us consider a \DF{graph property} $\cP$, that is, a class of graphs closed under taking isomorphic copies.
 Suppose that $\cP$ is \DF{monotone} in the sense that $G' \subseteq G \in \cP$ implies $G'\in \cP$.
 Furthermore, consider a \DF{graph parameter} $\gp$ defined for the class $\cP$, that is, a mapping that assigns to each graph of $\cP$ a real number such that $\gp(G')=\gp(G)$ whenever $G'$ and $G$ are isomorphic graphs belonging to $\cP$.
 If we want to bound the $t$-chromatic number for the graphs of $\cP$ from above by the parameter $\gp$, then we can apply the critical graph method, provided that $\gp$ is \DF{monotone}, that is, $G'\subseteq G \in \cP$ implies $\gp(G') \leq \gp(G)$.
 The proof of the following proposition is easy and left to the reader.

 \begin{proposition} Let $t\geq 1$ be a fixed integer, let $\cP$ be a monotone graph property and let $\gp$ be a monotone graph parameter defined for $\cP$.
 Then the following statements hold: \begin{itemize} \item[{\rm (a)}] For every graph $G\in \cP$ there exists a $\pa_t$-critical graph $H\in \cP$ such that $H\subseteq G$ and $\pa_t(H)=\pa_t(G)$. \item[{\rm (b)}] If $\pa_t(H)\leq \gp(H)$ for every $\pa_t$-critical graph $H\in \cP$, then $\pa_t(G)\leq \gp(G)$ for every graph $G\in \cP$. \end{itemize} \end{proposition}